Spatial Analysis for AI-segmented Histopathology Images: Methods and Implementation: Introduction

 An AI-segmented histopathology image can be naturally represented as a marked point pattern, where each cell is characterized by its spatial coordinates and associated phenotypic or morphological label.
 This representation bridges digital pathology with spatial point pattern analysis and topological data analysis, providing a rigorous statistical framework for studying cellular spatial organization with the TME.
-A growing body of work shows that spatial correlation among cell types carry important prognostic value.
+A growing body of work shows that spatial correlation among cell types carries important prognostic value.
 For example, hierarchical Bayesian models have been used to quantify heterogeneous tumor–immune interactions, which are strongly associated with patient survival outcomes~\citep{li2019bayesiana, li2019bayesianb}.
+Additional distance-based, co-localization, and functional summary approaches have also been proposed to capture spatial heterogeneity and interaction patterns in multiplex and histopathology imaging data, including quantile-based biomarkers, spatial co-localization indices, and comparative evaluation frameworks \citep{Yi2023, Fridley2024, Soupir2025}.
 More recent studies by \citet{moon2023using}, \citet{zhang2023deep}, \citet{stolz2024relational}, and \citet{zhang2024bayesian} demonstrate that geometric and topological descriptors capturing tissue shape can effectively stratify patient survival outcomes and characterize cellular and dynamical patterns.
-These findings underscore the clinical importance of quantifying multiscale cellular and architectural organization in tumor tissues through spatial and shape statistics.
+While these approaches focus on statistical modeling and inference, such as distance-matrix–based modeling, point process formulations, and functional ANOVA frameworks \citep{Masotti2023, Seal2024, Mohammed2024}, their practical application often requires extensive preprocessing, feature engineering, and custom implementations.
+In parallel, AI-assisted frameworks have been developed to extract morphological and shape-based features from segmented histopathology images.
+For example, SAFARI~\citep{Fernandez2022SAFARI} focuses on quantifying nuclear shape characteristics from AI-segmented images to support downstream statistical analysis.
+While such approaches advance morphology-aware image analysis, they primarily operate at the level of shape representation and feature extraction, leaving the systematic characterization of cellular spatial organization and cell--cell interactions as a distinct and complementary challenge.
+Taken together, these studies underscore the clinical importance of quantifying multiscale cellular and architectural organization in tumor tissues using complementary spatial and shape-based statistical descriptors.